2juicy/react_components_test/README.md

 # Testing React App

 ### Objectives

-* create useful re-usable React components.
+* Create useful re-usable React components.
 * Learn as much about React as possible.
+* Safe environment to run tests and try out new libraries or technologies.
+* Find ways to optimize and refactor code.